 If your Shopify stores represent different brands or target different customers, then the product information, copy, and design should reflect those differences.

 Think about what different keywords each target market is looking for.
 You’ll want to use the language that your customers are using.
 You can utilize A/B testing software to test variations of copy to see what converts more customers.

 Check out our post about Shopify SEO Best Practices.

 One of the challenges of managing multiple stores is fulfilling orders from your separate sites.
 If you centralize where you fulfill orders, you can more easily manage orders across all of your sites.
 You’ll want to keep fulfillment, returns, customer care, and drop shipping processes consistent.

-The best way to do is to push order data to a centralized system that’s capable of managing orders across all sales channel.
-You can use a multichannel management platform as a robust solution to centralize your order management.
+The best way to do is to push order data to a centralized system that’s capable of managing orders across all online sites.
+You can use a integration platform as a robust solution to centralize your order management.

 Master Product Data in a PIM

 Odds are that your product information is also structured differently across your multiple Shopify stores.
 It takes extra work and time to re-structure or create new product information for each site